 On one hand, tidal energy is a renewable and reliable form of energy that can be used to generate electricity.
 Additionally, it has a minimal environmental impact and could potentially be a cost-effective source of energy.
 On the other hand, tidal energy is expensive to install and maintain, and there are potential risks associated with its use.
 Ultimately, the decision to pursue tidal energy should be made on a case-by-case basis, taking into account the particular needs of each situation.

-Overall, it is clear that the pros and cons of tidal energy must be carefully considered, but with careful planning and research, it is possible to make an informed decision that will benefit both the environment, the local community, and your pocketbook in the long run.
+Overall, it is clear that the tidal power pros and cons must be carefully considered, but with careful planning and research, it is possible to make an informed decision that will benefit both the environment, the local community, and your pocketbook in the long run.